mchlol/signup-form/README.md

 ### Notes

+- You CAN link a button to a form even when it is outside of the form element - [W3Schools](https://www.w3schools.com/tags/att_button_form.asp)
-This would have been a good opportunity to use TailwindCSS.
+- This would have been a good opportunity to use TailwindCSS.
+- Validation is done with classes so is not correct - as per project instructions I have used classes only for the purposes of this exercise.